 "You think I'm unwise because I'm unoriginal?"

 "Originality is not the point."
 The professor nodded as the police officer handed her a release form.
 She signed.
 "You should have an idea of whether or not you can execute your decisions.
-This is not something that philosophy students like to hear - that in real life there is not just the decision but execution.
-You must have the awareness necessary to react and adjust if things go wrong.
+This is not something that philosophy students like to hear - that in real life there is not just the decision but the deed.
+You must have the awareness to adjust if things go wrong.
 You must have the ability to reflect on yourself or you will not learn."

 "My action was morally the same.
 It was."

-"A moral decision is the beginning of wisdom but not the entirety.
-As you make your choices, you must do so with an awareness of yourself and the precise situation.
-That is how you go from moral decisions to moral actions."
+"A moral decision is the beginning of wisdom.
+But you must go from moral decisions to moral actions."